scionproto/scion/doc/DRKeyInfra.md

         reqType     UInt8   # Requested DRKeyProtoKeyType
-        srcIA       UInt64  # Src ISD-AS of the requested DRKey dstIA       UInt64  # Dst ISD-AS of the requested DRKey addIA       UInt64  # Additional ISD-AS of the requested DRKey (optional) srcHost     Data    # Src Host of the request DRKey (optional) dstHost     Data    # Dst Host of the request DRKey (optional) addHost     Data    # Additional Host of the request DRKey (optional) misc        Data    # Additional information for DRKey derivation (optional) }
+        srcIA       UInt64  # Src ISD-AS of the requested DRKey dstIA       UInt64  # Dst ISD-AS of the requested DRKey srcHost     Data    # Src Host of the request DRKey (optional) dstHost     Data    # Dst Host of the request DRKey (optional) misc        Data    # Additional information for DRKey derivation (optional) }